Governance

 Size, committees, meetings and reviews

-The maximum number of Governors is 21.
+The maximum number of Governors is 21 with the minimum of 16.

-The Board has six committees:
+The Board has five standing committees:

-- Education and Talent, which sets and oversees education and talent management strategies
+- Education and Talent, which sets and oversees education and talent management strategies;

-- Finance and Infrastructure, which oversees the College’s finances and its physical and digital infrastructure
+- Finance and Infrastructure, which oversees the College’s finances and its physical and digital infrastructure;

-- Governance, which is responsible for nominations and governance matters
+- Governance, which is responsible for nominations and governance matters;

-- Audit and Risk, which oversees audit and risk matters
+- Audit and Risk, which oversees audit and risk matters;

-- Committee of Chairs, which functions as a coordinating and management committee among the Chairs of the Board and Committees
+- Committee of Chairs, which functions as a coordinating and management committee among the Chairs of the Board and Committees.

 Governors periodically re-evaluate the committee structure to ensure it is effective, strategic and forward-looking.

 The Board meets a minimum four times each year.
-Each Governor is also member of at least one committee.
+Each Governor is also a member of at least one committee.
 The Committees also meet four times per year.

-Governor selection and induction
+Governor selection

 - Professional skills and fit with Board requirements